ralph-irving/tcz-jivelite/README.md

 /opt/jivelite/bin/jivelite-sp

+To enable the visualizer now playing screens in 1.19, add a lowercase -v to the Various Input text field at the bottom of the Squeezelite Settings webgui page as the Visualiser support option is broken in 1.19.

 Reboot piCorePlayer

+To enable visualizers support after having run the jivelite config once already, add -v as above, kill the jivelite process, then delete the .jivelite folder in /home/tc and reboot.
+After the reboot you will need to reconfigure jivelte.

-The jivelite package is currently being evaluated for inclusion in the default piCoPlayer image.
+The jivelite package is currently being evaluated for inclusion in the default piCorePlayer image.

 I've tested it on a B and B+.